Welcome to Brickset!

 Posted by ,

-Our members collectively own a total of 3,175 of them.
-If you'd like to buy one you should find it for sale at BrickLink, where new ones sell for around $8.30.
+It's owned by 761 Brickset members.
+If you want to add it to your collection you should find it for sale at BrickLink, where new ones sell for around $175.00, or eBay.

 Continue reading »